Land Valuation - How Does Evaluating Land's Worth Work?

 If the property is capable of producing income, the process becomes even more complicated.
 In this case, the value of the land will be largely dependent on how much revenue the property will generate.
 Location, unique features and comparable sales will also be used to help calculate valuation.

-Because of the complexity of the appraisal process, it’s often best to hire a professional who is experienced with the land assessment process.
+Because of the complexity of the appraisal process, its often best to hire a professional who is experienced with the land assessment process.
 He or she will know what factors to look for and how to properly valuate a piece of land.
 If there is sufficient data available, it may be possible to carry out the land valuation yourself, but you may find yourself going through a process of trial and error before finding a price that attracts buyers.